bizz001/AMG2D/README.md

 ## Description

 This project contains a full Unity project that provides a testing environment for the main tool.
-The main folder is the Assets folder and it contains the following:
+The main folder is the Assets folder, and it contains the following:

 * [2D Car](https://assetstore.unity.com/packages/tools/physics/2d-car-73763).
 A 2D car asset for testing purposes.
 Available on the Unity Asset Store.
 * AMG2D.
 This is the main folder of this project.
 It contains the main script in the form of MapGenerator.cs file.
 This file contains the MapGenerator class, extending [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) class that provides various configuration parameters in order to generate a complete game map.
 It also contains various other classes that provide different functionalities to the main class.